luck-robotics/luck-robotics.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Amsterdam's Robot Learning Lab

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Welcome to the website of the Luck Lab lead by Assist.
+Welcome to the website of the CI Robot Learning Lab lead by Assist.
 Professor [Kevin Sebastian Luck](https://www.kevin-luck.com)!
 We are part of the [Computational Intelligence Group](https://cs.vu.nl/ci/) at the Vrije Universiteit Amsterdam in The Netherlands.

 Our group's research is centered broadly on robot learning, with a special focus on
  - Deep Reinforcement Learning for Continuous Control & Robotics